-For the last couple of years I have been working with local businesses and the City of London Corporation to help shape the plans for a BID for this unique part of the Square Mile.
-It's been a rewarding process, seeing first hand the power of collaboration, with businesses working closely together, sharing aspirations, finding areas of common ground and developing a shared and ambitious vision for the Culture Mile area.
-It's been a collective effort to get to this point and I would like to thank the very many people who have contributed - my fellow board members, the steering groups, residents, ward members, those who participated in the Perception Analysis and the City of London Corporation.
+For the last couple of years I have been working BIDs are big, strategic players in London.
+They with local businesses and the City of London are ambitious and are maximising the positive Corporation to help shape the plans for a BID for impacts they can have.
+They have the resources this unique part of the Square Mile.
+It's been a and strategic outlook to make a significant rewarding process, seeing first hand the power difference.
+So much more than operational of collaboration, with businesses working closely organisations focused on clean, green, safe and together, sharing aspirations, finding areas of secure (although these things are important). common ground and developing a shared and London's BIDs are key delivery partners, well ambitious vision for the Culture Mile area.
+It's placed to leverage additional funding, and are been a collective effort to get to this point and taking on a vital role in shaping our capital city, I would like to thank the very many people who with a powerful voice and significant influence. have contributed - my fellow board members, the For Culture Mile, we have listened to local steering groups, residents, ward members, those who participated in the Perception Analysis and shaped this proposal.
+This fascinating area has a the City of London Corporation.